kristianmandrup/infomatrix-blog/_posts/firebase-hybrid-auth.md

   console.log('An error occurred logging the user in', error);
 });
 ```

+The above code should of course be refactored to not have all these nested functions but instead be wrapped inside a "singleton class" such as an Angular module.

 In order to make this work natively when we are running on a mobile devices and fallback to pure Web HTML 5 mode, we can wrap it conditionally with `facebookConnectPlugin` when [device is ready](http://docs.phonegap.com/en/4.0.0/cordova_events_events.md.html#deviceready) or in wihtout the wrapper when it is not (potentially also [detecting kind of device](http://stackoverflow.com/questions/25542814/html5-detecting-if-youre-on-mobile-or-pc-with-javascript)).